kubevela/kubevela.github.io/docs/platform-engineers/system-operation/enable-addon-offline.md

 You can follow these steps as an example.

 1. Git clone [the catalog repo](https://github.com/kubevela/catalog) to download these addon files.
-You can find all official addons in subdirectory `./addons/` and experimental addons in subdirectory `./experimental/addons`.
+You can find all community addons in subdirectory `./addons/` and experimental addons in subdirectory `./experimental/addons`.

 ```yaml
 git clone https://github.com/kubevela/catalog